Surface topological quantum criticality: Conformal manifolds and Discrete Strong Coupling Fixed Points: Interacting dynamics of the TI surface with -flavors of surface Dirac fermions

 The renormalization group study is performed in the $2+\epsilon$ space-time dimensions.
 Restricting ourselves to the one-loop order in the spirit of $\epsilon$ expansion, we can anticipate an emergent $SO(\mathcal{N})$ symmetry in the RG equations.
 Then we obtain the following RG equation\cite{Shankar(2017),justinbook(2002),fradkinbook(2019)},

+where $\epsilon = D - 2$ and $D$ is the spacetime dimensions.
 Note that by increasing $l$, we are moving towards the IR limit of the theory.
 The numerical constant $c^2 = \frac{\pi}{8}$. $V_{ij}$ is the renormalized dimensionless interaction matrix element.
 The derivation details of Eqn.\ref{RGE1} are moved to the appendix.\ref{appndxRGE} for brevity.

 As discussed before, limiting our calculation to one loop allows us to observe an emergent $SO(\mathcal{N})$ symmetry in the RG equation.
 Hence, it is possible to write the RG equation as a matrix differential equation.
 We could express $V_{ij}$ as an $\mathcal{N}\times \mathcal{N}$ dimensional symmetric matrix $\hat{V}$.
 The second term in the RHS is simply the square of this matrix.
 Let us also absorb the coefficient $c^2$ into the interaction strength by rescaling $\hat{V} \rightarrow \frac{\hat{V}}{c^2}$.
 So we could re-write this RG equation as,